Jimmi08/e107-plugins-used-by-e107sk/README.md

 - adding full Admin UI overview for downloads without legacy stuff
 - adding Latest Downloads menu (inspired and LANs used from old Latest Releases Menu Plugin by Father Barry)
 - adding Top Downloads menu (inspired and LANs used from old Top Downloads Menu Plugin by SecretR - not working any more )
+- adding Download Tracker (inspired by updated AACGC Download Tracker plugin by M@CH!N3 - not supported any more )

 ## Yandex metrica plugin for e107